willrkwan/greyback-vegetation/README.md

 The repository does not include the validation workflow from the earlier project draft.
 There is no cutblock/PostGIS validation routine, confusion matrix, accuracy estimate, or Random Forest classifier.
 These remain future extensions.

-The study window is a geometric square, not a watershed boundary.
-Conclusions should stay within the configured study area unless a hydrologically derived catchment boundary is added.
+The current AOI is an FWA assessment watershed, a custom lake catchment.
+It is substantially larger than the lake itself, so conclusions describe the assessment watershed unless a more narrowly defined catchment is substituted.

 ## Future work

-- Replace the square window with a documented watershed or other defensible area of interest.
 - Report valid-pixel coverage, scene counts, and acquisition-date distributions for each composite.
 - Validate the NDVI categories or replace them with a supervised, multi-band land-cover classification.
 - Add an independent reference dataset and report a confusion matrix with class-specific accuracy measures.